 In January, ALB candidates and ALM candidates in the fields of government and journalism have the option to attend a four-credit two-week long course at The Washington Center.

-Premedical Program Advising and Sponsorship
+Premedical Program Advising and Sponsorship for ALB Candidates

 ALB degree candidates interested in applying to medical school can work with our Premedical Program (PMP) advising team.